Skip to content

 ★★★★★ 4.6 / 5 Trustpilot

 Why it stands out: Employment Hero doesn’t just handle HR admin – it bundles UK-compliant payroll (RTI reporting, auto-enrolment) and an employee benefits app (“Swag”) into one platform.
 For growing businesses, this eliminates the need to stitch together separate systems.
-Pricing starts from around £4 per employee per month.
+Pricing starts from £4 per employee per month for HR Essentials (minimum £40/month), which includes timesheets; rota and time-and-attendance tracking is a £2 per employee/month add-on (minimum £20/month).

 What we like